 | Fiber-rich staples | Apples, pears, oranges, cherries | Keep the peel when edible and practical. |

-| Higher-carb fruits | Mango, grapes, pineapple, ripe banana | Use smaller portions and check glucose response. |
+| Higher-carb fruits | Mango, grapes, pineapple, ripe banana | Try smaller portions and review glucose response. |

-| Concentrated fruit | Raisins, dates, figs, prunes, dried cranberries | Measure carefully because small amounts contain more carbohydrate. |
+| Dried fruit | Raisins, dates, figs, prunes, dried cranberries | Measure carefully because small portions are concentrated. |

 | Liquid fruit | Juice, fruit drinks, large smoothies | Limit routine use unless your care plan says otherwise. |

 There is no single daily fruit amount that works for everyone with diabetes.
-Your needs depend on total carbohydrate targets, medications, kidney health, activity, weight goals, and glucose patterns.
-A person using insulin may need different planning than someone managing diabetes without medicines that cause hypoglycemia, or low blood glucose.
+Your needs depend on total carbohydrate targets, medications, kidney health, activity, appetite, weight goals, and glucose patterns.
+A person using insulin may need different planning than someone managing diabetes without medicines that can cause hypoglycemia, or low blood glucose.

 Carb Serving Calculator